masonfox/dewey/README.md

 # Run tests
 bun test

+# Run tests with full integration test coverage (requires API key)
+ANTHROPIC_API_KEY=sk-ant-xxx bun test
 ```

+**Note on Testing**: Integration tests requiring Claude API access will be automatically skipped if `ANTHROPIC_API_KEY` is not set.
+This allows the test suite to run in CI without API credentials while still providing comprehensive coverage for core functionality.

 Drop `.mp3`/`.m4b` files or directories into the `incoming/` directory.
 Dewey will automatically detect and migrate them to your organized library.